chyyuu/ucore-risc-v/progress.md

 - Interrupt-Management Instructions: WFI
 - Memory-Management Instructions: SFENCE.VM

+Only	  4 new instructions	  to  support M+S  modes

+- SFENCE.VM	 (synchronize page  table  updates)
+- ERET (exception return)
+- MRTS  (redirect  trap  from  machine  to  supervisor)
+- WFI  (wait  for  interrupt)

 ####   Sv32: Page-Based 32-bit Virtual-Memory Systems

 When Sv32 is written to the VM field in the mstatus register, the supervisor operates in a 32-bit paged virtual-memory system.
 Sv32 is supported on RV32 systems and is designed to include mechanisms sufficient for supporting modern Unix-based operating systems.